 Yes, you can!

 A whole foods plant-based diet is not only a healthy diet but also absolutely perfect for losing weight sustainably.
 And even better: there is no need for starving or being hungry all the time.
-This diet is a natural way for weight-loss without any supplements, it’s cheap and promotes longevity, all at the same time.
+This diet is a natural way for weight-loss without any supplements, it’s cheap and it promotes longevity – everything at the same time.